 You can return to your normal activities immediately after the test.
 However, call your doctor if you begin to experience worsening heart-related symptoms following the test.

 Ask your doctor for your blood pressure reading as well as help in understanding what it means.
-For many people, a healthy blood pressure reading is less than 120/80 mmHg.

 Blood pressure is usually considered high when it is consistently greater than 140/90 mmHg.
 If you are being treated for high blood pressure, your blood pressure should be below this target.
 However, some people with kidney disease or diabetes need to aim for even lower blood pressure targets of 130/80 mmHg.
 You should discuss with your doctor what target is right for you.